Nash Flows over Time with Spillback and Kinematic Waves: Nash Flows Over Time and Spillback Thin Flows

 It is easy to verify that for a fixed time~$\theta$ this is indeed a static $s$-$t$-flow of flow value~$r \cdot \theta$ and that $x_e$ as a function is monotonically increasing and Lipschitz continuous.
+Applying Rademacher's theorem to $x_e$ and $\l_v$ we obtain derivatives~$x'_e(\theta)$ and $\l'_v(\theta)$ almost everywhere.
+It is possible to reconstruct the Nash flow over time by these derivative functions, since

-Applying Rademacher's theorem~\cite{rademacher1919partielle} to $x_e$ and $\l_v$ we obtain derivatives~$x'_e(\theta)$ and $\l'_v(\theta)$ almost everywhere.
-Note that it is possible to reconstruct the Nash flow over time by these derivative functions, since $x'_e(\theta) = f_e^+(\l_u(\theta)) \cdot \l'_u(\theta) = f_e^-(\l_v(\theta)) \cdot \l'_v(\theta)$.
 Furthermore, $x'(\theta)$ forms a static $s$-$t$-flow of value~$r$ and can be seen as the strategy of the flow entering the network at time~$\theta$.
 In other words, these derivative functions characterize a Nash flow over time and it turns out that they have a very particular structure, which we call \emph{spillback thin flows}.
-This is a generalization of \emph{thin flows with resetting} introduced in~\cite{koch2010nash}.
+This is a generalization of \emph{thin flows with resetting} introduced by~\cite{koch2010nash}, as explained in \Cref{prop:generalization} below.

 \paragraph{Spillback thin flows.} Consider an acyclic directed graph~$G' = (V, E')$ with a source~$s$ and a sink~$t$ where all nodes are reachable from~$s$.
 Every arc~$e$ is equipped with an outflow capacity~$\capo_e>0$ and an inflow bound~$\b_e^+>0$.
 Additionally, we are given a subset of arcs~$E^*\subseteq E'$.
 A static $s$-$t$-flow $x'$ of value $r$ (which does not need to obey the capacities) together with two node labelings $\l'_v \geq 0$ and $\fac_v \in (0,1]$ is a \emph{spillback thin flow} with resetting on $E^*$ if it fulfills the following equations: